VojtechFiala/YUFE_Rating_study_1/README.md

-This is a supplementary folder of the files that come with a manuscript "Self-reported Social Media Use Does Not Affect Cross-Cultural Consensus in First Impressions" (working tittle, after Revision 1, as of 12-09-2025).
+This folder contains supplementary files accompanying the manuscript Self-reported Social Media Use Does Not Affect Cross-Cultural Consensus in First Impressions (working title, after Revision 1, as of 12-09-2025).
 ----
 You find here the following files here:
 R Scripts: